 Where are the meetings held?

-Parish Council Meetings normally take place in the Village Hall on the third Monday of each month (except for August) at 7.00pm.
+Parish Council Meetings normally take place in the Village Hall on the first Monday of each month (except for August) at 7.00pm.
 These meetings are open to the public and you are most welcome to attend.
 There is an opportunity at the beginning of each meeting (during public speaking time) where topics/concerns can be raised.

 Who are the Parish Councillors for Pawlett & Stretcholt?